maxinebaghdadi/Wine-Predictions/index.md

 # Procedure

-1. **Reading and Cleaning the Data:** We focused in on country, description, price, province, title, variety
+1. **Reading and Cleaning the Data:** We focused in on country, description, price, province, title, variety.
+We dropped rows without the price and NaN entries.
+2. **